chotchki/feophant/README.md

 ## Current TODO List - Subject to constant change!

 **TODO**
+Implement page level locks that are ordered to avoid deadlocking.

+Acceptance Criteria:
+* Should be able to update a row either inside a page or not without loosing commits.
+* This is independent of transaction control so I think this sits below/in row manager.

+**TODO**

 Add support for defining a primary key on a table.
 This implies the following functionality:
 * Index support through the stack down to the page level.